*This post marks Day 13 of Miss Ginsu’s 2007 Advent Calendar.

 We all had good fun at the expense of grandma’s cooking, but truthfully, grandma died soon after my senior prom in high school, and I still miss those awful cookies.

-Every December meant my very own name on a homely red stocking and a marginally edible cookie.
+Every December meant my very own name would appear on a homely red stocking and a marginally edible cookie.
 All made by hand by a grandma who loved me.

 This year, I won’t be sewing any stockings, but I’m making name cookies as a gift for some folks at work that I want to recognize and appreciate.

-Like grandma's, my name cookies will demonstrate thought, effort, resourcefulness and a love of homespun craft.
-Unlike grandma's cookies, my name cookies will be tasty.
-Unlike grandma, I have good kitchen equipment and the resources to buy real butter, good flour, farm-fresh eggs, good spices and pure vanilla extract.
+Like grandma’s cookies, my name cookies will demonstrate thought, effort, resourcefulness and a love of homespun craft.
+Unlike grandma’s cookies, my name cookies will be tasty.
+Unlike grandma, I have good kitchen equipment and the money to buy real butter, good flour, farm-fresh eggs, good spices and pure vanilla extract.

 You can the basic version of the Wonder Dough recipe I mentioned the other day, or the gingerbread cutout cookies below.